jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 reg = linear_model.LinearRegression()
 ```

 Scikit learn has many models.
 By calling LinearRegression(), we are loading the model that uses least squares, which is the technique we ran manually above.
-But there are other modesl.
+But there are other models.
 Take a bit of time to explore [on their site](https://scikit-learn.org/stable/supervised_learning.html) and see the other models that you could use.

 Once we have the model, it knows what we want to do: if we have x and y as above, it needs to find theta0 and theta1 with the same technique we used above.
 So the only thing we need to ask is to do just that, which is called "find the best fit for theta1 and theta0, given this x and this y".
 This is done in a single line: